-Although character dining looks different in 2021, find Minnie and friends still dressed in their finest Christmas outfits for Minnie’s Holiday Dine at Hollywood and Vine.
+Find Minnie and friends dressed in their finest Christmas outfits for Minnie’s Holiday Dine at Hollywood and Vine.

-Santa Goofy, Minnie, Mickey, Donald, and Daisy all circulate through the restaurant spreading distanced holiday cheer during Minnie’s Holiday Dine.
-Have your camera ready for distanced pictures with these adorably dressed characters.
+Santa Goofy, Minnie, Mickey, Donald, and Daisy all circulate through the restaurant spreading holiday cheer during Minnie’s Holiday Dine.
+Have your camera ready for pictures and DIY autograph ornament supplies ready for when these adorably dressed characters stop at your table.

 Santa Claus Motorcade

-New for 2021 is Santa Claus’s Motorcade at Hollywood Studios.
+New in 2021, Santa Claus’s Motorcade at Hollywood Studios returns in 2022.
 Wave to Santa as he makes his way along Hollywood Boulevard in a bright red convertible so he knows you’ve been good this year.
 Check the My Disney Experience or Disney World app for motorcade times.

 Jingle Bell Jingle BAM!

-Although announced to return in 2021, Jingle Bell Jingle BAM still hasn’t started as of mid-November.
+Although not announced to return in 2022, we hope Jingle Bell Jingle BAM returns.
 This Christmas fireworks show at Hollywood Studios tells the story of Lenny and Wayne, two prep and landing elves, trying to find Santa who’s gone missing.